So my soapbox has been inbound marketing, for a long time. As someone passionate about…

 - Groups – get involved in group discussions by offering your advice and expertise, or post a discussion on a hot topic to get others chatting.
 Be careful about posting your services or employer’s services in group discussion boards, that isn’t the place to do it and you may risk being removed from a group if you solicit business there.

-LinkedIn is by far my favourite social media tool for connecting with the meetings and events industry and growing my brand – take a look at it today to grow your own brand in the events industry!
+LinkedIn is by far my favourite social media tool for connecting with like-minded professionals and growing my brand – take a look at it today to grow your own brand in your respective industry!

-Would you like to learn more about an upcoming LinkedIn For #Eventprofs course launch?
+Would you like to learn more about an upcoming LinkedIn Profile Optimization Course?
 Get on the waiting list here!